meghanmartin995/Portfolio_React/src/projects/7thrive/thrive.md

 ![Hero](./thrive.png)

+# Thrive

-Role: UX Design, Product Design and Strategy for ArcelorMittal Research & Development
+**Role:** UX Design, Product Design and Strategy for ArcelorMittal Research & Development

-Tools: UX research: deep interviews, stakeholders & territory maps, benchmarking, live prototyping, UX design: Sketch, Adobe Suite, data visualization
+**Tools:** UX research: deep interviews, stakeholders & territory maps, benchmarking, live prototyping, UX design: Sketch, Adobe Suite, data visualization

-Credits: I worked on this project on a team of four with Miguel Rodriguez, Tanisha O'neill, Madeline Honingform in collaboration with ArcelorMittal and NH Hotel Group
+**Credits:** I worked on this project on a team of four with Miguel Rodriguez, Tanisha O'neill, Madeline Honingform in collaboration with ArcelorMittal and NH Hotel Group

-Lessons Learned: How to conduct unconventional user research because users will rarely ever tell you what they really need
+**Lessons Learned:** How to conduct unconventional user research because users will rarely ever tell you what they really need